Venkatesh Ramaiah

-Venkatesh G. Ramaiah FACS is a vascular surgeon and researcher.
+Venkatesh G. Ramaiah is an American-Indian vascular surgeon and researcher.
 His areas of work include innovations in the treatment of abdominal aortic aneurysms and peripheral arterial disease.
 He is the former director of the Arizona Heart Hospital and former Chief of Complex Vascular Services and Network Director of Vascular Services of the HonorHealth hospital system based in Scottsdale, Arizona.
 Dr. Ramaiah is a co-founder of Pulse Cardiovascular Institute, an ambulatory surgical center in Scottsdale.

-Biography
+Early life and education

 Ramaiah was born in Tirupati and moved to Mumbai, India with his family as a child.
 He obtained his MBBS at Grant Medical College in Mumbai and completed his surgery residency at Temple University's Episcopal Campus in Philadelphia, Pennsylvania.
 He went on to complete a vascular surgery fellowship under surgeon Ted Diethrich at the Arizona Heart Hospital, where he practiced for 20 years.

+Personal life

 He resides in Scottsdale with his wife, with whom he has two children.